2Latinos/nuntius/README.md

 ## Features

-* places mock processes in front of previously registered processes; these mock processes will intercept (and handle) every message that was supposed to go to the latter ones, then
+* places mock processes in front of previously registered processes; these mock processes will intercept (and optionally handle) every message that was supposed to go to the latter ones, then
   * allows mock processes to decide on letting the messages pass through, or not,
   * allows mock processes to run one or many pre-processing functions on each received message,
   * allows mock processes to discard intercepted messages entirely,